 He has lectured and published articles on the Foreign Corrupt Practices Act, the Freedom of Information Act, international procurement, corporate compliance programs, ethics, and privatization.
 Mr. Harker served on the staff of the US Senate Armed Services Committee for five years, where he was responsible for arms cooperation, defense trade, and foreign military sales.

 - Oracle Corporation, as lead counsel, in defending an intervened qui tam False Claims Act litigation filed in the Eastern District of Virginia.
 Allegations were that Oracle failed to disclose commercial discounts in connection with award of a GSA Multiple Award Schedule contract and violated the contract's Price Reduction Clause.
 Developed novel argument that achieved dismissal of over half of the government's claims; remainder of case settled in advance of trial.

-- Aerospace and defense, financial services, retail, and telecommunications companies, as lead counsel, in multiple anti-corruption investigations which led to voluntary disclosures to the UK Serious Fraud Office, the US Securities and Exchange Commission, and the US Department of Justice.
-Investigations involved allegations in the Middle East, Europe, and Asia.
+- Aerospace and defense, financial services, large manufacturing, retail, and telecommunications companies, in multiple anti-corruption investigations which led to voluntary disclosures to the UK Serious Fraud Office, the US Securities and Exchange Commission, and the US Department of Justice.
+Investigations involved allegations in the Middle East, Europe, Latin America, and Asia.
 Obtained declinations in each case.

 - BAE Systems in defending protest in the GAO and the Court of Federal Claims against award to it of the Concepts and Operations for Space and Missile Defense Integration Capabilities Contract.